brunocodutra/metal/doc/manual.md

 \snippet literal.cpp naive_1
 }

-only to realize the hard way that this is simply not valid C++14.
+only to realize the hard way that this is simply not valid C++.

 > error: non-type template argument is not a constant expression